asim/malten/README.md

 # Malten

-Anonymous ephemeral messaging
+Private ephemeral messaging

 ## Overview

-Malten is an ephemeral messaging service.
+Malten is a private ephemeral messaging app.
 It contains solely streams of text and nothing more.
 Streams have an idle lifetime of 1024 seconds.
 Each stream supports 1024 messages as a FIFO and 1024 characters per message.
 Streams can be discovered through exploration or via the API.